vinamrsachdeva/vinamrsachdeva.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-I am currently a freshman at [University of Illinois at Urbana-Chmapaign](https://illinois.edu/) where I'm majoring in Electrical Engineering.
+I am currently a rising sophmore at [University of Illinois at Urbana-Chmapaign](https://illinois.edu/) where I'm majoring in Electrical Engineering.

 I graduated from [Delhi Public School, RK Puram](https://dpsrkp.net), New Delhi, in 2020.
 There, I was the President of [Aerospace Society](https://aeross.org) and a member of [Roboknights](https://www.facebook.com/roboknightsdps/).